compasjs/compas/packages/code-gen/src/experimental/README.md

       possible.
 - [x] Check if `WrappedQueryPart` resolves correctly, or if we need an advanced type for that somewhere.
+- [x] Database DDL `createdAt`/ `updatedAt` default to `now()`
+  - Dubbel check all `withDates` & `withSoftDeletes`
+- [ ] Update type names
+  - Types always get a suffix, only used when necessary
+  - Checken of isOptional / default value gebruikt wordt tijdens generaten
+  - -> dat opslaan in cache-key
+  - -> Als new variant w/ same validator state, same targets used
+  - -> Reuse name
 - [ ] Write migration docs + breaking changes

 ### Docs